CXFirst/job-interview/README.md

 This test is a working base for an open discussion on the technical choices you had made.

 You will need between 4 to 6 hours.
 The goal isn't to complete all the tasks and you are free to stop when you estimated you have been on it for long enough.
-However, you shouldn't excedd 6 hours because after all it's just a job interview.
+However, you shouldn't exceed 6 hours because after all it's just a job interview.

 You are free to ask any question by the medium you have been provided during the first stages of the hiring process (mail, teams, ...).

 ## Description

-The base project is a simple calculator written in `ReactJs` that we want to pimp with scientific calculus done by third party services and calculus history.
+The base project is a simple calculator written in `ReactJs` that we want to pimp with scientific calculation done by third party services and calculation history.

 ### Front